esopbaek/BlogPost/README.md

 # Additional Information

 Please feel free to refactor the current implementation to add the above functionality however you see fit.
 You will probably need to rethink/redesign some components of the given application in order to execute these tasks.

+# Extra Credit

+There is currently no way to sign up/register on this application as a new user and there is no authentication for login.
+An extra credit task would be to implement authentication for logging in using any gems or custom implementation as you see fit.